laryssa15s/laryssa-924-redes-2021/samba/readme.md

 # We want Samba to only log to /var/log/samba/log.{smbd,nmbd}.
-# Append syslog@1 if you want important messages to be sent to syslog t         oo.
+# Append syslog@1 if you want important messages to be sent to syslog too.
    logging = file